pantheon-systems/documentation/source/content/guides/decoupled/drupal-backend-starters/06-configure-existing.md

 integration: [--]
 ---

 Pantheon offers a [backend starter project](/guides/decoupled/drupal-backend-starters/create) to simplify the process of configuring a Drupal site for use with our Front-End Site starter kits.
 However, you can configure an existing backend project to use one of Pantheon's Front-End Site starter kits.
+The settings below are configured out-of-the-box when using a starter kit, but must be configured manually if a starter kit wasn't used.

 ## Before You Begin